Graham Norton describes Ireland entry as ‘little dark horses’ of Eurovision

 The international song competition, which is set to air on the BBC next week, will be hosted by comedian and talk show host Norton, alongside singer and Britain’s Got Talent judge Alesha Dixon, Ted Lasso actress Hannah Waddingham and Ukrainian singer Julia Sanina.

-Appearing on ITV’s Lorraine on Wednesday, Irish-born Norton, 60, said: “What I like about it is that it’s in Liverpool, but actually it’s in the UK, there’s a real sense that everyone is excited about this.”
+Appearing on ITV’s Lorraine on Wednesday, Cork-born Norton (60) said: “What I like about it is that it’s in Liverpool, but actually it’s in the UK, there’s a real sense that everyone is excited about this.”

 Wednesday with @reallorraine: